anibalsanchez/rector-rule-joomla-legacy-to-joomla-modern/README.md

 - Database classes are only available as aliases in J4+
 - Extension-specific classes are only available in J4+
 - Some classes were removed or deprecated between versions
+- **J6 BC classes**: Classes in `\Joomla\CMS\*` namespace that are deprecated should be replaced with their `\Joomla\*` framework equivalents before J6.
+Yes, you'll need to update thousands of lines of code to change folder paths again.
+No, the classes themselves haven't meaningfully changed.
+Welcome to modern framework development.
+- **Pro tip**: This Rector rule exists because manually tracking these namespace gymnastics across 473 classes would drive anyone to madness.
+You're welcome.